Services| Melksham Town Council

 The Town Council is responsible for cutting the grass in several locations throughout the town including: the area surrounding St Michael’s Church; the closed churchyard; Foresters Park; and Methuen Avenue Play Area.
 In addition the Town Council has proactively undertaken to fund supplementary grass cutting in King George V Park and the Cemetery over the summer months.

-Melksham in Bloom is an exciting competition run annually between Melksham Town Council and local community gardening/conservation groups.
-The competition is open to all local residents, businesses, schools and residential care homes and is free to enter.
+Melksham in Bloom is an exciting competition run annually between local community gardening and conservation groups in partnership with Melksham Town Council.
+The competition is open to all local residents, businesses, schools, and residential care homes and is free to enter.
 There are a multitude of different categories to suit a range of talents.
 Judging takes place in July and August depending on the category.
-Cups, prizes and certificates are presented at the Melksham Gardeners’ Society Flower & Produce Show which is held each autumn.
+Cups, prizes, and certificates are presented at the Melksham Gardeners’ Society Flower & Produce Show which is held each autumn.
 ENTER NOW